 The exponential sensitivity of number counts to the cluster mass requires a calibration of the whole observable-mass distribution before cosmological information on the dark energy can be extracted.
-We have shown that even in the case of an unknown arbitrary evolution in the mass bias and scatter of a Gaussian distribution, there is enough information in the ratio of the counts in bins of the observable mass and their sample variance to calibrate the distribution and provide interesting constraints on the dark energy.
+We have shown that even in the case of an unknown arbitrary evolution in the mass bias and scatter of a Gaussian distribution there is enough information in the ratio of the counts in bins of the observable mass and their sample variance to calibrate the distribution and provide interesting constraints on the dark energy.

-For the more realistic case of an unknown power law evolution in the mass bias $M^{\text{bias}}$ , the forecasted errors for the fiducial SPT-like survey are $\sigma(\Omega{\Lambda}, w) = (0.02, 0.11)$ .
-To further improve on these constraints, external constraints on the mass variance would need to achieve an accuracy of $\sigma(\sigma{\ln M}^2) < (0.1)^2 = 0.01$ on a possible evolution of the mass variance from $0 \le z \le 1$ .
+For the more realistic case of an unknown power law evolution in the mass bias M^{bias} , the forecasted errors for the fiducial SPT-like survey are $\sigma(\Omega{\Lambda}, w) = (0.02, 0.11)$.
+To further improve on these constraints, external constraints on the mass variance would need to achieve an accuracy of $\sigma(\sigma{\ln M}^2) < (0.1)^2 = 0.01$ on a possible evolution of the mass variance from $0 \le z \le 1$.
 Note that this result is robust to the assumed true value of the scatter when quoted as a constraint on the mass variance and not the rms scatter.

 However, self-calibration is not a replacement for simulated catalogues, cross-calibration techniques from socalled direct mass measurements [10], and monitoring scatter in observable-observable scaling relations.
 It is instead an internal consistency check on their assumptions and the simplifying assumptions in this study.
 We have assumed that the observable-mass distribution is a Gaussian in $\ln M$ and that its parameters depend in a known way on mass at a given redshift for at least a range in masses that is greater than the expected scatter.
-This may not be true in practice.
-For example, although point source contamination can be modeled through an observable-mass distribution, its effect may yield a highly non-Gaussian, mass dependent distribution.
-Such an effect can still be monitored in this way.
-However, if a discrepancy is evident, it may be wiser to raise the observable-mass threshold of the sample well above the sensitivity limit as opposed to modeling the distribution in this way.
+Furthermore, for low mass clusters detected optically (e.g. [17]) or through lensing (e.g. [18]), the assumption of a one-to-one mapping of objects identified by mass to those identified by the observable breaks down since confusion and projection will cause many small mass objects in a given redshift range to be associated with a single object in the observable (see e.g. [19, 20]).